nadaveshed/Spring-boot-Angular/README.md

 ```sh
 cd client
 ```
-Run `ng serve` for a client server.
+Run `ng serve` for a client server, and
 Navigate to
 ```
 http://localhost:4200/